apollographql/apollo-client/docs/source/apollo-server/setup.md

 description: How to set up Apollo Server
 ---

-Apollo Server exports `apolloExpress`, which can be used as a drop-in Express middleware to turn your server into a GraphQL server.
+Apollo Server exports `apolloExpress`, `apolloConnect`, `apolloHAPI` and `apolloKoa` which can be used as a drop-in to turn your Express, Connect, HAPI or Koa server into a GraphQL server.

+The example below uses `apolloExpress`, but the options object is the same for all other integrations.

 <h2 id="apolloServer">ApolloExpress(options)</h2>